Caeden117/ChroMapper/README.md

 # Releases

 Previously, I guestimated that ChroMapper should enter open beta on October 19th.
 Obviously, that did not happen.
-Bugs are still ary, and I'd much rather give out something complete and of quality rather than a broken mess, especially with Open Beta being a first impression for many people.
+Bugs are still present, and I'd much rather give out something complete and of quality rather than a broken mess, especially with Open Beta being a first impression for many people.
 As for when ChroMapper Open Beta will be pushed back to, I really cannot give a date, however do expect it by the end of the year *at the latest.*

 Some expectations I'd like to set before hand: ChroMapper is still not *release*.
 While this may be a viable mapping tool, features one might call a "necessity" might not be implemented yet.
 Bugs should also be expected, as a team as small as myself and the closed alpha team probably haven't swept through everything.